digicademy/cobj_xpath/Documentation/Introduction/Index.rst

 - Works with database fields, files or external XML resources

-- Get values from TYPO3 Flexforms or Gridelements with TypoScript
+- Get values from TYPO3 Flexforms, Dynamic Content Elements (DCE) or Gridelements (GE) with TypoScript

 - Offers different return formats for the results matched by the XPath query